 – Erin Cressida Wilson (Secretary, The Girl on the Train) to write the live-action Snow White movie for Disney.

 – Brooks McLaren will write the Rambo remake/reboot for Nu Image/Millennium Films.
 Ariel Vromen (The Iceman) to direct.

 – Michael Polish (The Astronaut Farmer) to write and direct the true-crime Sharon Tate and the Manson Murders, to be based on the book by Greg King.
 Kate Bosworth attached star.

 – Terry Schwarzman and Ben Stillman to produce Casey Affleck's thriller script Villain.
 Affleck to also star.

 – The third entry in Guy Ritchie's Sherlock Holmes franchise has assembled its team of writers, which includes Nicole Perlman (Guardians of the Galaxy, Captain Marvel), Justin Malen (Office Christmas Party), Gary Whitta (Book of Eli), and Kieran Fitzgerald (Snowden).

 The Library – Produced Scripts

 Script Pipeline develops writers for film and television, connecting them with top producers, agents, and managers.
-This process has thus far resulted in over $6 million in writer spec sales and several produced films, including Universal’s Snow White and the Huntsman and The Living Wake, starring Jesse Eisenberg.
+This process has thus far resulted in over $6 million in writer spec sales and several produced films, including Universal’s Snow White and the Huntsman, which grossed over half a billion dollars and spawned a sequel, and the indie dramedy The Living Wake, starring Jesse Eisenberg.

 For over 16 years, the company has bridged the gap between up-and-coming writers and influential executives.
 Through services, research tools, and annual writing and idea contests, Script Pipeline continues to offer writers worldwide unprecedented access to the industry.
 View recent success stories and notable alumni.